Table of Contents

 This works especially well in super small spaces like bathrooms, closets, or laundry rooms.
 Trust me, it’s a game-changer.

-Maximize Light with the Right Paint Finish
+Maximize Natural Light with the Best Paint Finishes

-Let’s talk right paint finish.
+Let’s talk about the right paint finish.

 Also, don’t underestimate the power of a well-placed mirror.
-Put one opposite a window or light source and boom—instant brightness boost.
+Put one opposite a window or light source, and boom, instant brightness boost.

-Common Painting Mistakes in Small Spaces
+Common Mistakes to Avoid When Painting Small Spaces

 Before you bust out the roller, here are some painting mistakes to avoid:

-• Using too many dark colors without balance
+- Using too many dark colors without balance

-• Picking a color based on a tiny paint chip (always test on the wall!)
+- Picking a color based on a tiny paint chip (always test on the wall!)

-• Choosing too many different colors in a small space
+- Choosing too many different colors in a small space

-• Going too glossy in a room with a lot of imperfections
+- Going too glossy in a room with a lot of imperfections

 Avoid these and you’ll be way ahead of the game.
+And if you’re unsure whether to hire help, here’s why local residential painters might be your best bet.

 Final Thoughts: Paint Colors and Techniques for Small Spaces

 Painting a small space doesn’t have to be a headache, right?
-With the right colors and a few tricks up your sleeve, you can make even the tiniest room feel bigger and brighter.
+With the best paint colors and a few tricks up your sleeve, you can make even the tiniest room feel bigger and brighter.
 Go for light, bright colors to open up the space, but don’t be afraid to add a bold color here and there for a pop of personality.

 Warm neutrals?
 Perfect for a cozy feel.
 And why not try accent walls or two-tone designs to break things up?
 Want to add some height?
 Vertical lines do the trick.
 Satin or eggshell finishes reflect light and make a huge difference, too.